What To Do If You’ve Received A Benefit Fraud Interview Under Caution Letter

 The legal specialists at DPP Law have extensive experience of working with clients who have been accused of benefit fraud.
 If you are concerned that you are being investigated, we can help to defend you by going through your financial and benefit-related activities over the relevant time period and helping you to uncover evidence to counter any accusations of benefit fraud.

 We’ll also assist you during your interview under caution and, if it is required, represent you in the courtroom.
-Simply call us today on 0333 200 5859 or use our online contact form, and you’ll receive a free consultation with our experienced team that will help us decide how we can assist you.
+Simply call us today on 0333 200 5859 or use our online contact form, and you’ll receive a free consultation with our experienced team that will help us decide how we can best assist you.